tshepang/blog/content/project of note: Geany.md

 tags = ['project-of-note']
 +++

-I\'ve been a satisfied user of Geany, a lightweight IDE, these past few
+I've been a satisfied user of Geany, a lightweight IDE, these past few
 months:

 -   automatically detects if it should auto-indent (EG after a function definition in Python)
 -   got code-folding
--   can highlight \#include file and open it (on new tab); does not do this if it\'s a system file (/usr/include) though
+-   can highlight #include file and open it (on new tab); does not do this if it's a system file (/usr/include) though
--   got terminal emulator on bottom (though I don\'t use it)
+-   got terminal emulator on bottom (though I don't use it)
 -   can automatically detect tab width (or so it claims)
 -   has a usage finder which shows where a given function is called, even among multiple files